ivo-toby/skynet-mcp/docs/architecture.md

 ### 3.1 Agent Types

 - **Coordinator Agent**: Top-level agent managing a task (receives initial user request)
-- **Worker Agent**: Child agent handling a specific subtask
+- **Worker Agent**: Child agent handling a specific subtask, can also act as a Coordinator, spawning another child agent
-- **Specialist Agent**: Child agent with specialized capabilities (research, code generation, etc.)

 ### 3.2 Communication Flow

 1. User or parent agent submits a task to Skynet-MCP
 2. Coordinator agent analyzes the task and determines if subtasks are needed
-3. If needed, coordinator spawns child agents via the `spawn_agent` tool
+3. If needed, coordinator spawns child agents via the `spawn_agent` tool (which is defined by the MCP Server layer)
 4. Child agents execute their tasks, potentially spawning their own child agents
 5. Results propagate back up the hierarchy
 6. Coordinator agent integrates and synthesizes results for final response